jasperanders/ContentMachine/content/resources/03 🎱 Kubernetes/04 Using Kubernetes.md

+# Using Kubernetes

-# kubectl
+## kubectl
-`kubectl` is the CLI tool to interact with the [[Kubernetes]] cluster.
+`kubectl` is the CLI tool to interact with the [[00 Understanding Kubernetes]] cluster.
 This is an alternative to the Kubernetes API.

 #### Print all resources
 ```bash